henthe/fingerCounter/README.md

 As a second project, Dominik went with a different preprocessing algorithm, he calculated two-dimensional coordinates and then used Tensorflow as a model.

+The Mediapipe code to generate the landmarks is based on this Repository https://github.com/nicknochnack/MediaPipeHandPose

 DataSet Repo: https://github.com/henthe/DatasetForFingerCounter.git